 Managing Streams Application Topics¶

-A Kafka Streams application continuously reads from Kafka topics, processes the read data, and then writes the processing results back into Kafka topics.
+A Kafka Streams application continuously reads from Apache Kafka® topics, processes the read data, and then writes the processing results back into Kafka topics.
 The application may also auto-create other Kafka topics in the Kafka brokers, for example state store changelogs topics.
 This section describes the differences these topic types and how to manage the topics and your applications.

 User topics exist externally to an application and are read from or written to by the application, including: